 Step 4: if the domain name is created successfully, you will see the confirmation page.
-In the provided example, camera184.dyndns.org domain name is created.
+In the provided example is camera184.dyndns.org.
 To activate your domain name, click [Next] (Pic.
 6.21).

-In the opened page, click the [Activate Service] button (Pic.
+On the opened page, click the [Activate Service] button (Pic.
 6.22).